 WHAT ARE THE NEXT STEPS?

 We are raising $200k which covers the cost of land, design, and all construction.
-The 5,000 square foot resource center will include a large communal space, a multi-purpose amphitheater/stage which can be used for performances, as well as a place to study, a computer lab, four bedrooms, bathrooms, a kitchen, two offices, and an art supply room.
+The 5,000 square foot resource center will include a large communal space, a multi-purpose amphitheater/stage which can be used for performances, as well as a place to study, a computer lab, four bedrooms, bathrooms, a kitchen, two offices, and a supply room.
 The bedrooms will be for staff, skilled volunteers and emergency housing for children.

 In late July 2018, I traveled to Nanyuki, Kenya and purchased land.
 We are starting with one acre and, if funding permits, will purchase a second.
 Architectural renderings of the structure were finalized and we are working with the Kenyan-based construction team broke ground in January 2019.
 We are slated to team to complete construction before year’s end and open doors in January 2020.